aspose-html/Aspose.HTML-for-Java/Examples/README.md

 </p>

 ## How to use the Examples?

-Clone or Download the ZIP and extract the contents to your local hard drive.
-This project uses Maven build system and can be opened in any modern IDE like IntelliJ IDEA, Eclipse or NetBeans.
-For more details, visit our [Documentation website](https://docs.aspose.com//display/htmljava/How+to+Run+the+Examples).
+All the examples are arranged in src folder and any modern IDE like IntelliJ IDEA, Eclipse, Netbeans etc can import the source folder easily.
+Visit our [documentation website]((https://docs.aspose.com//display/htmljava/How+to+Run+the+Examples)) for more details.

 ## Install and Configure Maven